SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Configuration_of_DataMiner_processes.md

 When a protocol is flagged to run in separate instances, every element using that protocol will be started in a new instance of SLProtocol and SLScripting.
 When the element is stopped, these instances are taken down again, and when the element restarts, new instances are created.

 > [!NOTE]
-> It's also possible to configure this behavior in the protocol itself using the [RunInSeparateInstance](xref:Protocol.SystemOptions.RunInSeparateInstance) tag, which doesn't require a DataMiner restart.
+> From DataMiner 10.2.7/10.3.0 onwards, this behavior can also be configured in the protocol itself using the [RunInSeparateInstance](xref:Protocol.SystemOptions.RunInSeparateInstance) tag.
+In that case, no DataMiner restart is required.

 To configure this: